 Anesthesiologists are medical doctors and experts in patient safety.
 Learn more about the important work anesthesiologists do to keep you safe.
-These doctors provide you with the Lifeline to Modern Medicine.
-Visit the American Society of Anesthesiologists’ website specifically designed to answer patient questions at www.asahq.org/lifeline for more information.
-Please follow ASA Lifeline on Twitter at: https://twitter.com/MSAphysicians.
+These doctors care for you and your loved ones when seconds count.
+Visit the American Society of Anesthesiologists’ website specifically designed to answer patient questions at asahq.org/madeforthismoment for more information.
+Please follow ASA Lifeline on Twitter at: twitter.com/ASAlifeline.
 Here you will find important information to help you become a more informed patient regarding the medical care you receive before, during and after surgical, diagnostic and pain management procedures.

 What is anesthesiology?

 Anesthesiology is the practice of medicine dedicated to the care of the surgical patient before, during and after surgery.

 Anesthesiologists are medical doctors who have completed a four-year college degree, four years of medical school and four years of an anesthesiology residency.
 They are specialists trained in all aspects of perioperative care.
 This includes evaluating patients prior to surgery, monitoring vital signs and controlling pain during the surgical procedure, as well as supervising the postoperative care.
 Anesthesiologists are trained to assess each patient’s medical conditions and carefully design an anesthetic plan that is safe and effective.

 Anesthesiologists not only immediately diagnose and treat medical problems that arise during surgery; they also provide medical care and pain relief in the recovery room.

 Many anesthesiologists chose to complete fellowships (specialty training) in areas such as critical medicine, obstetric, pediatric, cardiac, neuro anesthesia, or pain medicine.
 They provide more than 90% of the estimated 40 million anesthetics performed in the United States each year.